Tencent/omi/site/src/docs/en/introduction.md

 - [Online Demo!](https://tencent.github.io/omi/assets/omi.html)

-The HTML structure is written in hyperscript and JS is written in ES5.
-You can use JSX and ES2015 + instead.
+You can use JSX and ES2015+ to write the element:

 ```jsx {8-11}